larsks/rdo-hangout-heat-intro/README.md

-# RDO Hangout: Introduction to Heat
+# RDO Hangout: Deploying with Heat

-This is a set of slides (in the `slides` directory) and templates (in the `templates` directory) used in the "Introduction to Heat" RDO
+This is a set of slides (in the `slides` directory) and templates (in the `templates` directory) used in the "Deploying with Heat" RDO
 Hangout:

 - <https://plus.google.com/events/c9u4sjn7ksb8jrmma7vd25aok94>